zacanger/niddesa/text/generated-translations/mahaniddesa/15-sinhala-amazon.md

 behave.

 [APZ 174.10] (#apz174 .10) {#apz174 .10 .ref .apz} optics hulling
-Touched in the day was an Nirvana Niladhari.
+Touched in the day was an Nibbana Niladhari.
 Reflated Good There is custom.
 The food will be licked by hand.
 Called will not be Not to be told.
 The first to the time does not take food. for oneself Constructed dishes do not take.
 Do not take dishes given at the invitation.
 Sally bend with mouth